 Sweet craving?
-Head to one of these donut shops in Seattle.
+Head to one of these Seattle donut shops.

-We rounded up our top ten favorite donut shops in Seattle.
+We rounded up the top must-try donut shops in Seattle!
 Some of their menus may surprise you.
 Seattle does donuts a little differently than other places.
-Sure, you can find a classic glazed donut at a Krispy Kreme in Seattle.
-However, many of the donut shops here like to push the envelope and stand out.
 You’ll be able to find vegan donuts, brioche donuts filled with unexpected flavors, and even savory donuts.
-Of course, you can also always find a classic powdered donut hole in Seattle as well.

-And don’t forget: Every June 3 is the day when we celebrate these sweet fried dough confections with free donuts, discounts, and more throughout the city.
-We update this post every June to bring you the best deals for National Donut Day.
-That being said, every day is a good day for a donut!
+And don’t forget: The first Friday of every June is National Donut Day!
+On this day we celebrate these sweet fried dough confections with free donuts, discounts, and more throughout the city.
+Save this post and come back to see the best offers for National Donut Day in June 2024.

-Read on to see our pick of the top 10 donut shops in Seattle:
+Read on to see our picks for the top Seattle donut shops:

 With several locations throughout the city, this vegan bakery is available to anyone with a donuts craving.
 The Mighty-O Donut sweet treats are made without any chemicals or animal products.
 You can choose from vanilla or chocolate cake donuts to specialty donuts, yeast-raised, or Mini O’s.
 And throughout the month of June, they have a special Pride donut!